jesperkristensen/forcecmd/README.md

 ## Download an org

-1. Navigate your command prompt to our org's directory.
+1. Navigate your command prompt to your org's directory.
 2. Type `forcecmd retrieve`.

 All metadata and all custom settings are downloaded by default.
 You can customize this in `forcecmd.json` like this:

     {
-      "apiVersion": "38.0",
+      "apiVersion": "45.0",
       "hostname": "login.salesforce.com",
       "username": "yourname@yourcompany.com",
       "excludeDirs": ["documents"],